The Medieval Imagination

 Christopher De Hamel (Fellow of Corpus Christi College, Cambridge)

-Educational Resources (pdf document written by the State Library of Victoria)
+Educational Resources (written by the State Library of Victoria)